pseudify/soda/README.md

 Interested in funding and/or contributing to Soda?
 Check out my Ko-fi!
 Any and all donations are appreciated.
 You can also contribute to soda by creating a fork!
-Donators and Contributors will recieve a special role in the official soda discord server as a thank you for contributing to free and open source software.
+Donators and Contributors will recieve a special role in the official soda discord server as a thank you for contributing to free and open source software!

 https://ko-fi.com/pseudify
 https://discord.gg/EGNyw9X6Xm